tomkerkhove/promitor/README.md

 <a href="https://github.com/users/tomkerkhove/sponsorship" rel="nofollow"><img src="https://img.shields.io/badge/Donate%20via-GitHub-blue.svg?style=flat-square" alt="Donate"></a>
 </p>

-**Promitor** brings Azure Monitor metrics where you need them.
-Promitor is an Azure Monitor scraper which makes the metrics available through a scraping endpoint for Prometheus or push to a StatsD server.
+**Promitor** is an Azure Monitor scraper which makes the metrics available through a scraping endpoint for Prometheus or push to a StatsD server.
 <!-- markdownlint-enable -->

 <!-- markdownlint-disable MD002 -->